NITEL (Nigerian company)

-In February 2008 a report by BBC News said that the Nigerian government assumed the transnational corporation did not improve performance of NITEL and therefore stopped privatization in favour of Transcorp.
-In 2015, the government eventually finalized a transaction that saw NITEL and Mtel's assets to NATCOM.
+A February 2008 report by the BBC revealed that the Nigerian government assumed the transnational corporation did not improve performance of NITEL and therefore stopped privatization in favour of Transcorp.
+In 2015, the government eventually finalized a transaction that saw NITEL and Mtel's assets handed over to NATCOM.
 The deal was valued at $252 million.

-Another Nigeria Telecom Company (Ntel) was launched In April which took the place of Nitel, Ntel is the newest reincarnation of the now defunct telecoms company, NITEL.
-The Nigerian government handed over NITEL/Mtel assets over to NATCOM (Ntel's parent company) in a deal worth $252 million last year.
 In November 2017, Nitel appointed Nate James as vice president of account management.

 History

 Post and Telecommunications Department (P&T)

 During colonial rule and until 1985, the Post and Telecommunications department provided mailing and internal telecommunication services between Nigerian cities while NET provided telecommunications services between selected Nigerian cities and foreign countries.
 Due to resource constraints, provision of services were planned in phases with expansion more pronounced between the 1950s and 1970s.

 Telegraph services began in the 1880s and was initially managed by the Public Works Department until 1907 when those services were transferred to P & T. In 1908, a manual telephone exchange with a magneto switchboard of 100 lines was introduced in Lagos and by 1920 the estimate of telephone lines in the country was 920, at 920.
 A year later, a multiple switchboard was introduced with a capacity for 800 lines and in 1941 a point to point connection with a teleprinter was introduced.
 In the 1950s, planned investments were launched that included expanding automatic telephone exchanges and trunk circuits, launching a Lagos to Port Harcourt microwave radio transmission route and introducing V.H.F. multi-channel radio transmission to more cities and towns.
 In 1961, they were more than 32,000 telephones line and 120 telephone exchanges.
 Investments in telecommunications moved the subscriber base to over 100,000 by 1973 and up to 400,000 by 1990.